yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/add-extensions.md

 ## Required privileges

-Extensions can only be loaded by users that are a member of the `yb_extension` role.
+In Yugabyte Cloud, extensions can only be loaded by users that are a member of the `yb_extension` role.
 All `yb_superuser` users, including the default admin user, are members of `yb_extension`.

 Use the `GRANT` statement to assign the role to users.
 For example, to grant the `yb_extension` role to `user`, use the following command: